-- Students taking non-academic courses may not be required to provide copies of documentation or proof of English Proficiency with the admission application. - Students interested in taking an academic course will be required to obtain instructor approval or provide proof of English proficiency. - 4.
+- International students wishing to enroll at UNM-Los Alamos in Non-Degree Status must submit an admission application which includes Visa Type and Country of Citizenship information. - Students taking non-academic courses may not be required to provide copies of documentation or proof of English Proficiency with the admission application. - Students interested in taking an academic course will be required to obtain instructor approval or provide proof of English proficiency. - 4.
 Please contact the UNM-Los Alamos Registrar at (505) 661-4688 for guidance and more information.